QuickNode Accelerator - SettleX

 1. Who are you, and what’s the mission behind SettleX?

-I'm Aayush Gupta, founder of SettleX, with over three years of experience as a Smart Contract Developer and technical writer in the blockchain and DeFi space.
+I’m Aayush, founder of SettleX, and a smart contract developer with 3+ years of experience in DeFi, modular blockchains, and cross-chain infrastructure.
 I've previously worked with leading blockchain projects, contributed extensively to developer communities, and won multiple Web3 hackathons.

 2. What drew you to QuickNode’s Rollup Accelerator, and how has it shaped your journey so far?